josephmoresena/Rxmxnx.JNetInterface/src/ApplicationTest/README.md

     }
 }
 ```

 ### Dynamic instantiation

 The static method `getRandomObject` of the class `com.rxmxnx.dotnet.test.HelloDotNet` returns an instance of any class
 depending on the input parameter value.
 This method serves to demonstrate the adaptive capability of `JNetInterface` to correctly identify the managed type of
 the returned object through a JNI call.

+### Unit Testing

+A [test project](./Rxmxnx.JNetInterface.ManagedTest/README.md) was created using Proxy objects to simulate the JVM
+behavior in `JNetInterface`.
+The test project runs on the class that implements `IManagedCallback`.